Public Health in Jamaica for Teens

 - Arrival Airport: Kingston (KIN) or Montego Bay (MBJ)

 - Local Languages: English & Patois

 The majority of our Public Health interns find that the facilities in Jamaica are of a good standard.
 In fact, Jamaica was one of the first countries to establish a national health service.
 However, on this Public Health project based in Mandeville, Jamaica, you are likely to encounter many conditions that are less common than in North America and Europe.

-On the Public Health project, you will get a chance to attend workshops facilitated by qualified healthcare professionals, be certified in First Aid training, and participate in several community outreach activities including health fairs.
+You will also get the chance to attend workshops facilitated by qualified healthcare professionals, where you will be certified in First Aid training, and use your skills during several community outreach activities including health fairs.
 You will also have the opportunity to tour the regional hospital in Mandeville.

 As a Public Health intern, you will gain a great deal of valuable medical experience alongside some of the most skilled and inspirational healthcare professionals in the country.
 You will also get to experience Jamaican hospitality living with a local host family.

 Over the weekend you will go on a trip with the other interns and Projects Abroad staff to one of the island's famous beaches or caves.
 This will be coupled with a rich immersion into the music, dance, food, and other cultural aspects for which Jamaica is known.

 You can read more detailed information about the aims of the project in our Jamaica Medicine & Healthcare Management Plan.